pasever/bamazon/README.md

-# bamazon
+bamazon

-## Overview
+##Overview

-An advanced NODE application designed to be used in the store as well as online, for making purchases by customers, updating store data and inventory by store managers and even more advanced things by store supervisor like creating a new departments, keeping track of sales and profits.
+An advanced NodeJS application designed to be used in the store as well as online, for making purchases by customers, updating store data and inventory stocks by store managers and doing even more advanced things by store supervisor, like creating a new departments, keeping track of sales and profits etc.

-# Build with
+Build with

 NodeJS
 MySQL